tomsterBG/tomsterbg.github.io/_posts/2025-05-04-the-beginning.md

 text

 {:.callout .callout-tip}
->[!tip] This is the title
+This is the title
-> This is the body of the tip callout.
+This is the body of the tip callout.
 It explains something useful.

 {:.callout .callout-warning}
->[!warning] Important note
+Important note
->Be careful when doing this potentially dangerous operation.
+Be careful when doing this potentially dangerous operation.

 {:.callout .callout-quote}
->[!quote] A wise saying
+A wise saying
->To be or not to be, that is the question.
+To be or not to be, that is the question.

 >This is a regular blockquote, it should not look like a callout.
 >It will use the default beige blockquote style.